Sexual obsessions: Medication

-Medications specifically for OCD (typically SSRI medications) will help alleviate the anxiety but will also cause some sexual dysfunction in about a third of patients.
+Medications specifically for OCD (typically SSRI medications) will help alleviate the anxiety but may also cause sexual dysfunction in about a third of patients.
 For many the relief from the anxiety is enough to overcome the sexual problems caused by the medication.
-For others, the medication itself makes sex truly impossible.
-This may be a temporary problem, but if it persists a competent psychiatrist can often adjust the medications to overcome this side-effect.
+For others, the medication itself makes sex truly impossible. if it persists, a psychiatrist can often adjust the medications to overcome this side effect.